MVC should know about entities lying in the session

 We should enable the persistence manager to know about every entity in the session and look at them before asking the underlying persistence layer (e.g. doctrine).

-Updated by Karsten Dambekalns almost 10 years ago
+Updated by Karsten Dambekalns about 10 years ago

 - Subject changed from Persistence manager should know about entities lying in the session to MVC should know about entities lying in the session